How to Raise Venture Capital: 6 Tips to Fund Your Startup

 - Do you have any key testimonials?

 They clearly demonstrate that their business model is pulling in significantly more unique visitors month-over-month than their competitors.
-The graph is visually compelling and they make use of the colour blue, compared to competitors in grey, as well as a thicker bar to make their stats pop.
+The graph is visually compelling.
+Using the colour blue, compared to competitors in grey, and the thicker bar makes their stats pop.

-Now that they’re hooked, explain how your product or service will make money.
-If you are seeking seed investment, use this slide to prove that your idea will quickly become validated and profitable with the capital you’re seeking.
+Now that your audience is hooked, explain how your product or service will make money.
+If you’re seeking seed investment, use this slide to prove that your idea will quickly become validated and profitable with the capital you’re seeking.

 Outline your projected revenue, how much it costs to acquire a customer, or your customer lifetime value (LTV).
 However, don’t go into financial forecasts just yet—that’s coming in a later slide.
 The key for this slide is revenue and acquisition costs, two key factors that investors often care more about at the outset.